Skip to main content

 });

-Having the ability to send multiple tuples per request is also useful when you want to maintain consistency.
-For example, if anne starts following becky, we want to be able to save the following two tuples, or neither of them:
+Sending multiple tuples per request can also help maintain consistency.
+For example, if anne follows becky, you can save the following two tuples or neither of them:

 [// Anne is a follower of Becky